-Our food became more processed as we were growing up and over the years we’ve eaten too much of it.
+Our food became more processed than it was when we were growing up and over the years we’ve eaten too much of it.
 I remember as a kid going to Farrell’s Ice Cream Store.
 They made a big deal when someone had a birthday and ordered “The Pig Trough.”
 The joke was – if you ate the whole thing single-handed, you’d win a year’s worth of ice cream for free.
 It was funny at the time, but now we eat troughs of food all the time.
 Even if we’re careful to order a salad in a restaurant, it may contain 2,000 calories or more.
 Yikes!

 The best way to avoid becoming obese is to eat smart and avoid processed food, watch portion sizes, and exercise moderately for 30-40 minutes a day.
 Exercise reduces depression, lowers blood pressure, improves strength, and sharpens mental cognition.
 If you’re out of shape, make sure to ease into exercise to avoid injuries.
-There’s no need to be a marathon runner after 50, although some boomers are excellent athletes.
+There’s no need to be a marathon runner after 50, although some Boomers are excellent athletes.
 Others go overboard and have heart attacks, knee, and hip replacements or find themselves with aches and pains.
 We lovingly call it“Boomeritis.”

 Sex Can Kill You if You’re Not Careful

 Remember how free and easy we were in the ’60s and ’70s?
 It was a crazy and wonderful time.
 Hopefully what happened in the ’70s stays in the ’70s.
-Unfortunately, the number of Baby Boomers with syphilis, chlamydia, and HIV/AIDS has doubled.
+Unfortunately, the number of Baby Boomers with STDs like syphilis, chlamydia, and HIV/AIDS has doubled.
 The reason? – Now that we’re past childbearing age – we’re getting lax about using protection.
 This is especially true for those who are newly divorced or widowed.
 Men make the excuse that condoms kill their erections and women are afraid they’ll make them dry.

 Being in a “committed relationship” doesn’t mean you’re safe.
 You may have been gung-ho about free love when you were young and straightened up once you got married.
 However, your partner may still have that attitude.